SmithWillSuffice/PukahaPai/README_pukahapai.md

 **Short List:**
 * Get basic pendulum example working with GUI.
    - [✔] GUI controller + Julia Solver.
+   - [] Get an init `time_window` fixed but allow user to start the simulation with a new `t1`, so we see the window "move" or scroll.
    - [] Add a button to "Save Model" which presently should just run the plotly html plot script.
 Later we could add some other form of archiving, like saving the Julia script pair plus CSV to a subsubfolder?

 * Test the Lorenz Attractor
    - [] Time series plotting ok.